supercollider/supercollider/README_WINDOWS.md

 In order to find out which CMake variables need values, we can do a trial run.
 For this to be meaningful we need to

-  - add the toolchain binary path to the system path before running `cmake`
+  - add the toolchain binary path to the environment path before running `cmake`
   - specify the generator (element after flag `-G`)
   - point `cmake` to the source (last element in `cmake` command, cannot be omitted on subsequent runs):